AlXu111/me/set5/readme.md

 i am editing this because i need to set up my git stuff because my old laptop died is this working now? i am now reversing this to see if this can work on the new laptop

+I have now finally finished it, turtle is an interesting part of python, would like to learn more about it although it might not be relevant, but i do feel like programming something to move this way is interesting